To increase understanding and participation in Lexington, Massachusetts through local, community journalism.

 We’ve already covered:

-We’ve got lots more coverage planned, including looking at the construction plans for the new police station and the implications of zoning changes for the town’s future.
+We’ve got lots more coverage planned.
 But we need your help to keep going.

-Beyond our one paid reporter, we are an all-volunteer crew with experience in newsrooms, running non-profits, and living and working in Lexington.
+Beyond our one paid staffer, we are a mostly volunteer crew with experience in newsrooms, running non-profits, and living and working in Lexington.
 We’re raising money to hire—at a minimum—one more full-time reporter, and hopefully more.
 We’ll manage and direct LexObserver with transparency so the community can see how decisions are made.

 Join us—and don’t forget all of your contributions are tax-deductible.